Namespaces

 i18next.loadNamespaces('myNamespace', (err, t) => { /* ... */ });

-• calling t function with multiple namespaces to look a key up
+• Calling the t function with multiple namespaces to look up a key

 locizify